 - 1 teaspoon salt

-- 2 tablespoons lemon or lime juice (apple cider vinegar can also be used)
+- 2 tablespoons lemon juice lime juice or apple cider vinegar can also be used

 - 1/4 cup water